atran0802/wbdv-assignments/README.md

 - There is less text content displayed, which makes the site easy to read and scan for key terms.
 The site includes *read more* buttons after text content if users are interested in learning more.
 - The navigation bar menu items have short and relevant naming conventions, which allows user to easily read and identify when trying to navigate through the site.
 - Each call to action button is large and unique that it grabs the users attention.
 Some example are *"Get Started"* and *"View This Deal"*.
-- The hover feature (icon enlarge or change colour)
+- The hover feature is unique as it either enlarges icons or changes colour for certain tabs/buttons on the site.
+This tells users where their cursor is on a site and makes them want to click on certain tabs/buttons.
 - The site features differnet language options, such as English, Punjabi and Chinese.
 This is a great tool for user that read in a different language.
 Also there is a 24/7 online technical support service to assist users and clients.

 ### Failures

-- hides terms and conditions
-- footer displays links to other areas of webpage

 - use of card/grid to sections things on webpage